HSF/hsf.github.io/organization/_posts/2020/2020-09-30-packaging.md

     - Attila: Isn't TBB still using plain Make?
 Henry: main thing is that TBB installs a "TBBConfig.cmake" file that allows easy use of TBB in CMake projects.
 - "Modern" CMake roughly from 2014 with CMake 3.0
     - "Target" based
-    - CMake 3.12 "more modern cmake", unified target behaviour
+    - CMake 3.12 "more modern CMake", unified target behaviour
 - CMake backward compatibility with policies
     - The `cmake_minimum_required` command
     - CMake 3.12 introduced version ranges for this